 O, there an angel spoke!

 It is hard to avoid the conclusion that the editors’ goal in this case was in fact simply to give their readers more Shakespeare than anyone else, not to make sense of Shakespeare as a collaborator and show how his own plays might have been adapted after his death.
 This thinking also seems to inform the editorial policy of prioritising the longest text where multiple early editions are available.
-‘Seeking the greatest quantity of Shakespeare’s writing’ takes precedence over considerations of its origins and transformations.
-At a certain point, plays included (in fragments) in the Complete Works become more valuable as repositories of Shakespeare’s words than as artistic projects in their own right.
+“Seeking the greatest quantity of Shakespeare’s writing” takes precedence over considerations of its origins and transformations.
+(52) At a certain point, plays included (in fragments) in the Complete Works become more valuable as repositories of Shakespeare’s words than as artistic projects in their own right.

-This search for Shakespeare’s words in collaborative plays hitherto thought of as dubia—a category for which the New Oxford Shakespeare (unlike, for instance, the new Cambridge edition of Ben Jonson) has no use—might ultimately only yield limited rewards, not least because it tends to misrepresent the range of practices we would recognise as collaboration.
+This search for Shakespeare’s words in collaborative plays hitherto thought of as dubia—a category for which The New Oxford Shakespeare (unlike, for instance, the new Cambridge edition of Ben Jonson) has no use—might ultimately only yield limited rewards, not least because it tends to misrepresent the range of practices we would recognise as collaboration.
 As Tiffany Stern reminds us, deciding who is to write which scenes is only one of the ways in which playwrights could divide their labour.
-They could also decide that one is to come up with a plot and the other is to write the speeches, or that one is to oversee the work of the other, or flesh out the other’s first draft; these are collaborative practices which stylometric analyses are unlikely to identify.
+They could also decide that one is to come up with a plot and the other is to write the speeches, or that one is to oversee the work of the other, or flesh out the other’s first draft; these are collaborative practices which stylometric analyses are unlikely to identify (115-121).
 Shakespeare probably contributed as a co-author and reviser to some seven or eight plays, but as a sharer in the company that produced not just his own work, but that of a good few others, he was likely to have had an influence which is now almost impossible to trace.

 Even if we were sure that stylometric analysis is our best bet when searching for Shakespearean phrases and passages in the plays of others, the search itself seems to be a symptom of a craving which the plays were not designed to satisfy.
 A successful collaboration, such as the city comedy Eastward Ho! written by George Chapman, Ben Jonson, and John Marston, makes it nigh impossible to distinguish the individual writers in the work.
-To assume that one can locate Shakespeare’s ‘bits’ in plays of uncertain authorship is to assume that Shakespeare was not very good at collaborating with others.
+To assume that one can locate Shakespeare’s “bits” in plays of uncertain authorship is to assume that Shakespeare was not very good at collaborating with others.
 Such plays can be probed and dissected by scholars keen on uncovering the mystery of Shakespeare’s involvement rather like the lark of Emily Dickinson’s poem 905(Fr):

 Split the Lark—and you’ll find the Music—